ashpool/ketchlip/README.md

 The script webserver.py starts a simple http-server that can be accessed on http://localhost/search.twp

-> python webserver.py

-or

 > run_webserver

 ## Testing

 Run all tests with coverage report:

-> nosetests --quiet --with-coverage --cover-package ketchlip

-or

 > run_tests